PDRA-01 Explained

 Validity & cost 12 months; £500 (no VAT)

-What PDRA-01 Allows
+What a PDRA-01 OA Allows

 1. Access to built-up areas

-2. Limited over-flight of uninvolved people
+2. Limited overflight of uninvolved people

 Momentary transit over individuals who are not part of the operation is permitted, but you must keep it to the absolute minimum needed for the task.